 About the course

-The Art and Design PGCE at the UCL Institute of Education (IOE) is a challenging and forward-looking programme which prepares students to teach across the 11–16 age range, encouraging them to relate art, craft and design education to contemporary art practice.
-The PGCE has a strong reputation for promoting innovation in education theory, practice and policy and is rated ‘outstanding’ by Ofsted (2013).
+The Art and Design PGCE is a challenging and forward-looking programme which prepares students to teach across the 11–16 age range, encouraging them to relate art, craft and design education to contemporary art practice.
+It has a strong reputation for promoting innovation in education theory, practice and policy.

 This programme aims to inform and inspire, to challenge orthodoxies and encourage a freshness of vision.
 It provides support and guidance for learning and teaching in art and design, identifying strategies to motivate and engage pupils in making, discussing and evaluating visual and material culture.

-Through seminars and studio-based activities, students will study the concepts, processes and skills of art, craft and design, sharing their knowledge and understanding with other student teachers and considering how it relates to the secondary curriculum.
-Towards the end of the PGCE, students will build on their own practice by initiating a curriculum development project, culminating in the display of their work at a final exhibition that represents their personal philosophy for art and design education.
+Through seminars and studio-based activities, students will study the concepts, processes and skills of art, craft and design, sharing their knowledge and understanding with other student teachers and consider how it relates to the secondary curriculum.
+Towards the end of the PGCE, students will build on their own practice by initiating a curriculum development project, culminating in the display of their own work in a final exhibition that represents their personal philosophy for art and design education.

-The Secondary PGCE consists of three core modules: two subject-related Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.
-The programme is delivered via keynote lectures, subject lectures, seminars, workshops, tutorials and directed study days at the IOE, as well as time spent in placements.
-Assessment is by practical teaching, assignments and portfolio tasks.
-Students also record their progress in an assessment record file which forms part of an ongoing portfolio charting the student's continuing professional development.
+The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through both visual and written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools, associated tasks and a portfolio.
+The programme is delivered via a programme of ‘Debates in Education’, subject lectures, seminars, workshops, tutorials and directed study days at the IOE, as well as time spent in placements.

 You will spend two-thirds of your time (120 days) in schools, working with art and design mentors who support you through your two school placements.
 We are fortunate to have a good choice of schools with whom we work, with some outstanding mentors and strong art and design departments.